METEO 3 Lesson 6 Images

 Text description of the idealized surface weather map image.

 The image shows a weather map focused on the eastern part of the United States, illustrating isobars and a low-pressure system.
 Black contour lines representing isobars are labeled with numbers such as 1016, 1020, 1024, 1028, and 1032, depicting areas of equal atmospheric pressure.
-These contours curve smoothly over the map, with a concentric circle in the upper-central region marking a low-pressure area labeled with a large red "L." A thick dashed line runs from north to south, intersecting the center of the low-pressure system.
-A red horizontal line, marked with points "A" and "B," spans the southeastern region of the map, intersecting the dashed line between them.
+These contours curve smoothly over the map, with a concentric circle in the upper-central region with a low-pressure area in the center labeled with a large red "L." A thick dashed line runs from north to south, intersecting the center of the low-pressure system.
+A red horizontal line, marked with points "A" and "B," spans the southeastern region of the map, intersecting the dashed line between them with a red "T" at their intersection.

 15Z surface analysis from May 7, 2012